Classes are offered Monday-Friday at 9:15, 10:30, 11:45, 1:00, 2:15, 3:30, and 4:45.

 |Behind the Scenes Tour|

 What keeps Great Lakes Aquarium habitats looking so clean?
 How do we feed all these animals?
-Follow a drop of water through the Aquarium life-support system to understand the process of keeping the 103,000 gallons of water clean.
-Visit the kitchen where otter and fish food is prepared as well as our animal hospital.
+Follow a drop of water through the Aquarium's life support system to understand the process of keeping the 103,000 gallons of water clean.
+You'll even visit the kitchen where otter and fish food is prepared!
 Note: Because of the limited access to non-public areas, this class is limited to 15 participants per session.
 All participants must have close-toed shoes to wear.

 |Lake Superior - Ecology|